UnterrainerInformatik/bulkmakemkv/readme.md

 `Avatar - The Last Airbender - s01e14 (c).iso`
 *Resulting target-folder / file-name:*
 `\Avatar - The Last Airbender - s01e14\Avatar - The Last Airbender - s01e014.mkv`

-Sometimes, when dealing with series, makeMKV does a 'catch-all' track containing all other tracks on the DVD/BR.
-The script recognizes this and removes this 'catch-all' track automatically.

-In addition to that the script doesn't convert bonus-discs.
-A bonus disc is identified by a trailing `bonus` or `Bonus` at the end of the regular file-name.
-When the script encounters that it displays a proper message and skipps the file.
-Just as it would do when the encountered file-name results in a folder-name that already exists.

 [1]: http://www.unterrainer.info
 [2]: http://www.unterrainer.info/Home/Coding